 For more information, see our guidance about keeping charity records.

 Charities are required to report to the ACNC annually.

-Reporting obligations differ for small, medium and large charities, with small charities generally fulfilling this requirement by submitting an Annual Information Statement.
+Reporting obligations differ for small, medium and large charities.
+Small charities generally fulfil this requirement by submitting an Annual Information Statement.

 A charity's Annual Information Statement is due six months after the end of the charity’s reporting period.
 The public can view information from a charity’s Annual Information Statement on the ACNC Charity Register.

-The ACNC requires charities to meet its Governance Standards: a set of minimum standards that cover the way charities are run.
+The ACNC requires charities to meet our Governance Standards, which are a set six of minimum standards that cover the way charities are run.

 The Standards require charities to remain charitable, operate lawfully, and be run in an accountable and responsible way.

 - Standard 1: Purposes and not-for-profit nature - Charities must be not-for-profit and work towards their charitable purpose.

 - Standard 2: Accountability to members - Charities with members must take reasonable steps to be accountable to them, and to provide them with adequate opportunity to raise concerns about how the charity is governed.

 - Standard 3: Compliance with Australian laws - Charities must not commit a serious offence under any Australian law, or breach a law that may result in a penalty of 60 penalty units or more.